EvadeMaster/SaladBind-1/README.md

 SaladBind is no longer made by LIT Devs, or associated with LIT Devs.
 Don't bother them about it, this is a fork by a 3rd party.

-If you need support, see an archive of the [SaladBind FAQ](https://web.archive.org/web/20220518225746/https://wiki.litdevs.org/wiki/SaladBind/FAQ).
+If you need support, see the [SaladBind FAQ](https://github.com/EvadeMaster/UnstableBind/wiki/FAQ).

 ## Features